MicrosoftDocs/common-data-model-and-service/powerapps/power-apps-data-table-control.md

    ![Data table and edit form on the same screen](Media/dataTableEmptyForm.png "Data table and edit form on the same screen")

 3. Connect the Edit form to the Sales order data source.
 4. In the right-hand pane, select the fields you want to display in the Edit form.
-For this example, we'll choose SalesOrderId, Status, Name, Description, and Total amount.
+For this example, select SalesOrderId, Status, Name, Description, and Total amount.

    ![Edit form showing five fields](Media/dataTableDisconnectedForm.png "Edit form showing five fields")